MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 We recommend that you uninstall any previous versions of Office, including Visio and Project, before installing the newer version.
 But, in a few cases, such as for application compatibility testing, you might need to keep a previous version installed for a limited time while you transition to the new version.

 To keep a particular Office product, you add an IgnoreProduct line to your configuration.xml file and you specify its product ID.
-Some examples of valid IDs are the following:
+The following IDs are supported:
 - VisStd
 - VisPro
 - PrjStd